DeepakGahlawat27/personal-productivity-java/README.md

 # SwiftList Task Manager

 SwiftList Task Manager is a simple Java-based task management application with a user-friendly graphical interface.
 This application allows users to create, manage, and organize their tasks efficiently.
-Watch my [YouTube tutorial](https://www.youtube.com/watch?v=qoBQIqSPfAU) for a more detailed explanation of the code.